-Note: The ticket prices listed below are intended for visitors staying in zone 1 (central London) and zone 2.
-The information is still relevant if you stay outside zone 1-2, but the prices will be higher (apart from the buses).
+Please note: The ticket prices listed below are intended for visitors staying in zone 1 (central London) and zone 2.
+The information is still relevant if you stay outside zone 1-2, but the prices are higher (apart from the buses).
 Full prices for all zones are on the ticket type pages.

 Best ticket or pass for 1,2,3, 4 or 5 day visits

 For short trips to London a Pay as you go Oyster card or a contactless debit/credit card are the cheapest ways to pay for transport.